lightpriest/knife-graph/README.md

 ### -O FILENAME, --output=FILENAME

 Sets the output filename (and type according to the extension, [supported types](http://www.graphviz.org/doc/info/output.html))
 If the .dot extension is used, no rendering is performed.
-With .dot you could take the file, perform extra manipulation or render it using your favorite tool.
+With .dot you could use the file, to make custom manipulations or render it using your favorite tool.
 Use a dash (`-`) to set output to STDOUT.

 ### -t TYPE, --type=TYPE

-If STDOUT output is used, one can set the type.
+If STDOUT output is used, this option sets the type.
+Otherwise, ignored.
 (Default is jpg)

 ### Examples